What Is the SAP BTP Cockpit? Navigation, Configuration, and Cost Management

 BTP adoption reached 55% among ASUG members, and 73% of BTP users deploy it specifically for S/4HANA transformation projects (Precisely, 2026).
 Every one of those deployments is managed through the cockpit.

 Global Account.
-The top level — represents your SAP contract.
+The top level, representing your SAP contract.
 You access it through a regional URL (e.g., cockpit.eu10.hana.ondemand.com for Europe).
 Everything else lives under this account.

 Directories.
 Optional grouping layer for organising subaccounts by department, project, or region.
-Use directories when you have more than 5-6 subaccounts — without them, the Account Explorer becomes unmanageable.
+Use directories when you have more than 5-6 subaccounts.
+Without them, the Account Explorer becomes a mess.

 Subaccounts.
 The working unit.
 Each subaccount has its own region, runtime environment (Cloud Foundry, Kyma, or ABAP), entitlements, and user assignments.
-Most organisations create separate subaccounts for dev, test, and production.
+Most companies create separate subaccounts for dev, test, and production.

 Spaces.
 Within Cloud Foundry subaccounts, spaces provide additional isolation.
 A typical pattern: one space per application or team within each subaccount.